St. Martin in the Fields – 75th Anniversary Capital Campaign

 Seeding a Capital Reserve Account for future capital projects will allow the church to address significant needs of our buildings and grounds without delay.

-• A facilities study taking place in summer of 2024 will give us a timeline for addressing capital needs and plan for expenditures over the course of the next fifteen years.
+A facilities study took place in the summer of 2024 and gave us a timeline for addressing capital needs to plan for expenditures over the course of the next fifteen years.

 75th Anniversary Capital Campaign Pledge Card